This is inspiring! I like it that you all have escaped the trap of putting “education” and “life” in separate boxes.

 – Comment on TGS blog by Philippa Thomas

 For TGS students, education doesn’t stop at the close of the school day.
-Opportunities for learning are all around us wherever we go, because everywhere we go is new, different, and interesting.
+Opportunities for learning are all around us wherever we go, because everywhere we go is new, different and interesting.
 Even in the dormitories, there is a constant interchange between teachers and students.
-Class discussions, one-to-one mentoring, and foreign language practice continue during everyday conversation and over meals.
+Class discussions, one-to-one mentoring and foreign language practice can be heard during everyday conversation and over meals.
 This intense learning immersion can be demanding at times, but it is ultimately very rewarding for all involved.

 In the process, TGS students learn to be dependable and responsible members of our school community.
-We also project these values outward by treating our host city neighbors with tolerance and sensitivity and our physical environment with appropriate care.
+We also project these values outwardly by treating our host city neighbors with tolerance and sensitivity and by treating our physical environment with the appropriate care.

 TGS provides lodgings in each host city.
-Students, teachers, and staff live, work, and eat together as we travel the world.
-All accommodations meet the standard of a top quality boarding school, but of course no two are quite the same, and students benefit from experiencing a variety of living situations within different cultural settings.
+Students, teachers and staff live, work and eat together as we travel the world.
+All accommodations meet the standards of a top-quality boarding school, but no two facilities are quite the same, and students benefit from experiencing a variety of living situations within different cultural settings.
 Students usually share rooms or apartments (always with classmates of the same gender).
 At least two faculty or staff members are on duty and available at all times in the residence.
-When on duty, these supervisors are responsible for enforcing school rules, maintaining the safety of all students in their care, and identifying and addressing problem situations.
+When on duty these supervisors are responsible for enforcing school rules, maintaining the safety of all students in their care, and identifying and addressing problem situations.

-We provide nutritious food to our students so they can perform their best in the classroom and build the kind of community that can only come from sharing a table.
+We provide nutritious food to our students so they can perform their best in the classroom and build the kind of community that only comes from sharing a table.
 We also believe cuisine is an integral part of learning and understanding a culture, so our meals usually feature local fare.
 Students are exposed to a variety of food experiences during their time in each city, eating at restaurants, outdoor markets, local homes, and school cafeterias.
-When available, the school also arranges cooking lessons that give students a chance to experiment hands-on with local ingredients and flavors.
+TGS also arranges cooking lessons when they are available, providing students with a chance to experiment hands-on with local ingredients and flavors.
 Special dietary needs should be discussed with school staff prior to enrolling at TGS.

 Extracurricular Activities – Life Outside of Schoolwork

-Because we believe in a curriculum without walls and without limits, the boundary between “school” and “life” at TGS is much thinner than it would be at a more traditional school.
-Night and weekend activities provide further opportunities for learning, adventure, and fun.
+Because we believe in a curriculum without walls or limits, the boundary between “school” and “life” at TGS is much thinner than it would be at a more traditional school.
+Night and weekend activities provide further opportunities for learning, adventure and fun.
 We might attend an educational workshop with a local expert, take advantage of museums or educational events in our host city, or head out of the city for a scientific or cultural trip.
-We also make sure to give students plenty of time to recharge their batteries, gather their thoughts, and study for classes.
+We also make sure to give students plenty of time to recharge their batteries, gather their thoughts and study for classes.